Special Bulletin on COVID-19: Trends in Money Laundering and Fraud

 - Mail: FINTRAC, 24th Floor, 234 Laurier Avenue West, Ottawa ON, K1P 1H7, Canada

-FINTRAC Operational Alerts and Bulletins provide up-to-date indicators of suspicious financial transactions and high-risk factors related to new, re-emerging or particularly topical methods of money laundering and terrorist activity financing.
-However, this should not be considered legal advice.
-Please refer to the PCMLTFA and its associated Regulations for the full description of the obligations.
+FINTRAC Special Bulletins provide information related to new, emerging and particularly topical methods of money laundering and terrorist activity financing.
+However, these Bulletins should not be considered legal advice.
+Please refer to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and its associated Regulations for the full description of the reporting entities' obligations.

 - Date Modified: